 What is the application process for a short code?

-If you’re a company thinking about starting an SMS program to take advantage of the Holidays and have spec’d out the requirements for a short code (learn the basics about short codes here), you have to apply and be approved for a short code by the Canadian carriers.
+If you’re a company thinking about starting an SMS marketing program in Canada to take advantage of the Holidays and have spec’d out the requirements for a short code (learn the basics about short codes here), you have to apply and be approved for a short code by the Canadian carriers.

 Each application needs to be considered and approved by the carriers before you can even start your program.
 You can read more about this on txt.ca.